Nikon D5300 versus Canon 200D

 |Nikon D7100 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.2||13.7||1256||83|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D5300 and the 200D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The following table reports on some other key feature differences and similarities of the Nikon D5300, the Canon 200D, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Nikon D5300 (⇒ rgt)||optical||no||3.2||1037||swivel||no||4000||5.0||12||no|